2i2c-org/infrastructure/.github/ISSUE_TEMPLATE/06_decommission-hub.md

   - TIP: Run `deployer use-cluster-credentials <cluster_name>` before running the commands below
   - `helm --namespace HUB_NAME delete HUB_NAME`
   - `kubectl delete namespace HUB_NAME`
+- [ ] If the hub has one or more dedicated nodegroups, e.g. because it is on AWS with cost allocation enabled, delete them via `eksctl `

 #### Phase III - Cluster Removal